O Kadhal Kanmani: Critical reception

 Critics based at Sify stated, "The premise is simple, the story is focused.
 Technically OK Kanmani is superior as both AR Rahman and PC Sreeram have given their career best work for Mani Ratnam as the master craftsman himself is in tremendous form.
 O Kadhal Kanmani is definitely above a notch compared to the mediocre cinema we have been subjected to lately."
 Sudhish Kamath wrote, "OK Kanmani is unfortunately that Uncle who makes you believe that marriage is the answer to your conflict of living in without any expectations from each other."
 Haricharan Pudipeddi for Hindustan Times said that the film is a refreshing take on romance and relationship.
 This is his best work in years and this magical spell won't be forgotten easily.
 By throwing the spotlight on modern India's idea of romance, Ratnam has also succeeded in making us root for an older couple madly in love in O Kadhal Kanmani."
 Karthik Keramalu of IBN Live stated that the film is a love letter to the audience.
 He went on to call the film as, 'Mani Ratnam's timely reflection of our society' which mustn't be missed.
 He rated the film 5 out of 5.
 R. S. Prakash of Bangalore Mirror wrote, "Mani delves into the plot of live-in relationship, but he has chosen not to go overboard, given the sensitivity of the subject, especially in his part of the world.
 The screenplay, though a bit implausible at places, flows steadily, carrying the touches of the master filmmaker."
-Writing for The Times of India M. Suganth said, "The filmmaker shows that his touch is in tact and he can still make a romance come alive on screen."
+Writing for The Times of India M. Suganth said, "The filmmaker shows that his touch is intact and he can still make a romance come alive on screen."
 The film was rated 3.5 out of 5 by him.
 Indo-Asian News Service stated, "By throwing the spotlight on modern India’s idea of romance, Ratnam has also succeeded in making us root for an older couple madly in love in “O Kadhal Kanmani”."
 S. Saraswathi of Rediff.com gave the film 3.5 out of 5 stars claiming that it has, "director's trademark, unique narrative style, realistic characters, and excellent performances coupled with great music and stunning visuals".